trollfot/dolmen.app.container/src/dolmen/app/container/README.txt

 -----------

 `dolmen.app.container` registers a viewlet listing the `dolmen.content` factories.
-It exposes the factories allowed in the container and with permissions matching the current principal's rights.
+It displays the factories allowed in the container.
+It checks the principal's permissions in the process.

 The viewlet is registered for the 'AboveBody' viewlet manager::